inspec/inspec-aws/docs/resources/aws_redshift_cluster_parameter_groups.md

       it { should exist }
     end

-An `aws_redshift_cluster_parameter_groups` resource block uses an optional filter to select a group of Redshift Cluster Parameter Groups and then test that group.

 ## Parameters

 This resource does not expect any parameters.

-See the [AWS documentation on Redshift Cluster Parameter Group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-redshift-clusterparametergroup.html) for additional information.
+See the [AWS documentation on Redshift cluster parameter group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-redshift-clusterparametergroup.html) for additional information.

 ## Properties